The Real Benefits of Napping:

 Duration, Mechanism & Research

 Not all nap benefits are equal across durations.
-This guide specifies which benefits require which duration — with the mechanisms and studies behind each claim.
+This guide specifies which benefits require which duration — cardiovascular, athletic, cognitive, and emotional — with mechanisms and studies behind every claim.

 Benefit × Duration Matrix